TCCON/ggg-rs/README.md

 ## Compilation errors

+### Any OS

+**Failed custom build command for hdf5-sys or netcdf-sys**: this usually means that the compiler could not find the netCDF and/or HDF5 libraries on your computer.
+There are two solutions:

+1. Install the netCDF C library via a system package manager (e.g. `apt` on Ubuntu/Debian, `brew` on Macs with [Homebrew](https://brew.sh/) installed).
+  If running on a supercomputing cluster, check if there is a netCDF module you can load.
+1. Have `cargo` build its own HDF5 and netCDF libraries by adding `--features static` to the `cargo install` command.
+  Note that this requires `cmake` be installed on your system.

 ### Mac

 **Missing xcrun**: if you get a failure to compile on Mac, check the earlier output for a line like: